KOTC Logo (c) 1996 Columbus Knox

-Moonsong was a health educator at Downingtown Middle School, PA.
+Moonsong retired as a health educator at Downingtown Middle School, PA.
 Owner/photographer of "Paparazzi by Appointment."
 She enjoyed taking photographs of storytellers in action,

 Doni was a professional dancer who performed in "Golden Boy" with Sammy Davis, Jr. and a tour stint with James Brown.
 She also danced in several revue's at Smalls Paradise in Harlem, New York.
 A devoted mother, community activist, jewelry artisan and business woman.
 Her company trained and employed woman in home health care services.
-She joined KOTC for her love of the culture and Oni Lasana, her sister.
+She joined KOTC for her love of our culture and her sister, Oni Lasana.

 Brother Abiodun, the original "Hip-Hop Pop Pop" and cultural activist.
 He blended modern poetry, African folktales and legendary Black His Stories to life.

 Faith, an opera singer of freedom songs and teller of African folktales.
 A resident of Ghana, Africa & Philadelphia, PA.,